mesosphere/dcos-kafka-service/tools/README.md

   "version": "{{package-version}}",
 ```

-For some examples of this, take a look at `package.json` for [Kafka](https://github.com/mesosphere/dcos-kafka-service/blob/master/universe/package.json) or [Cassandra](https://github.com/mesosphere/dcos-cassandra-service/blob/master/universe/package.json).
+For an example of this, take a look at `package.json` for [Hello World](../frameworks/helloworld/universe/package.json).

 #### Binary CLI module SHA placeholders

 If you are providing binary CLI modules with your service, the tooling supports automatically populating the package template with any required `sha256sum` values.

-The expected placeholder format is `{{sha256:yourfile.ext}}`, where `yourfile.ext` is one of the files which was passed to `publish_aws.py` or `publish_http.py`.
+The expected placeholder format is `{{sha256:yourfile.ext}}` or `{{sha256:yourfile.ext@http://example.com/SHA256SUMS}}`.
+In the first case, the local path to `yourfile.ext` must have been passed to `publish_aws.py` or `publish_http.py`, so that a SHA-256 can be generated.
+In the latter case, the URL should point to a SHA256SUMS file which lists `yourfile.ext`.
 Multiple files of the same name are not supported, as they all get uploaded to the same directory anyway.
 For example:

 Before:
 ```
   "x86-64":{
     "contentHash":[ { "algo":"sha256", "value":"6b6f79f0c5e055a19db188989f9bbf40b834e620914edc98b358fe1438caac42" } ],
     "kind":"executable",
-    "url":"{{artifact-dir}}/dcos-kafka-linux"
+    "url":"{{artifact-dir}}/dcos-service-cli-linux"
   }
 ```

 After:
 ```
   "x86-64":{
-    "contentHash":[ { "algo":"sha256", "value":"{{sha256:dcos-kafka-linux}}" } ],
+    "contentHash":[ { "algo":"sha256", "value":"{{sha256:dcos-service-cli-linux@https://downloads.mesosphere.com/dcos-commons/artifacts/SDK_VERSION/SHA256SUMS}}" } ],
     "kind":"executable",
-    "url":"{{artifact-dir}}/dcos-kafka-linux"
+    "url":"{{artifact-dir}}/dcos-service-cli-linux"
   }
 ```

-For some examples of this, take a look at `resource.json` for [Kafka](https://github.com/mesosphere/dcos-kafka-service/blob/master/universe/resource.json) or [Cassandra](https://github.com/mesosphere/dcos-cassandra-service/blob/master/universe/resource.json).
+For an example of this, take a look at `resource.json` for [Hello World](../frameworks/helloworld/universe/resource.json).

 #### Custom placeholders